Xencov/Hiring-Problem-Statement-1/README.md

 * API needs to have proper validation in place
 * Use of any open-source module is allowed
 * PostgresSQL needs to be used as the database
+* Sample data set to be used for testing and model creation -> http://eforexcel.com/wp/wp-content/uploads/2020/09/5m-Sales-Records.zip